pip-services/pip-services-docs/content/en/net/commons/data/any_value_array.md

 > `public` double GetAsDouble(int index)

 - **index**: int - index of the element to get.
-- **returns**: double - double value ot the element or 0 if conversion is not supported.
+- **returns**: double - double value ot the element or 0 if the conversion is not supported.

 #### GetAsDoubleWithDefault